ktravaglini/BIOC281/Classes/4/Tutorial 4 Instructions.md

 # Tutorial 4
-Today we will be working through two notebooks, one written in R and the other in python, that use the monocle3 , PAGA, velocyto, and CytoTRACE, respectively, to map the dynamic process of neurogenesis in the human forebrain.
+Today we will be working through two notebooks, one written in R and the other in python, that use the PAGA, velocyto, monocle3 and CytoTRACE, respectively, to map the dynamic process of hematopoietic stem cell differentiation to granulocytes and monocytes (two of the main immune cell lineages).

-To begin the tutorials, we need to request dedicated resources on Stanford FarmShare, launch a jupyer notebbook, then download the from La Manno et al (2018) _Nature_.
+To begin the tutorials, we need to access dedicated resources on Stanford FarmShare, launch a jupyer notebbook, then download data from Tabula Muris Consortium et al (2018) _Nature_.

 ## Login to FarmShare
 ```bash